Parker Griffith

 Rolf Parker Griffith Jr. (born August 6, 1942) is an American politician, entrepreneur, and physician who served as the U.S. representative for from 2009 to 2011.
 A member of the Democratic Party, he served in the Alabama Senate from 2006 to 2009.

-A lifelong member of the Democratic Party, while serving in Congress, at the urging of Republicans he switched parties on December 22, 2009.
+A lifelong Democrat, Griffith defected to the Republicans while serving in Congress on December 22, 2009.
 He ran for re-election in 2010 but was defeated in the Republican primary by Mo Brooks.
 Griffith ran against Brooks in a rematch in 2012 but was defeated by a larger margin.
 He later returned to the Democratic Party in 2014 and unsuccessfully ran for Governor of Alabama that year.

 Early life, education, and medical career

 Griffith was born in Shreveport, Louisiana.
 He taught 7th-grade arithmetic for less than a year at T.H.
 Harris Junior High School (later Middle School) in Metairie in Jefferson Parish in suburban New Orleans prior to being admitted to medical school.
 He received his medical degree from the Louisiana State University Medical School in 1970 and served in residency at the University of Texas M. D. Anderson Cancer Center.
 After serving at the LSU Service Charity Hospital in New Orleans and a year of neurosurgery at the University of Texas Medical Branch (UTMB) in Galveston, Texas, Griffith began preparing to become a radiation oncologist, one who specializes in using radiation to cure cancer, training in radiation oncology through a combined program between UTMB and M.D.
 Anderson Cancer Center in Houston.
 He served as a Medical Corps captain in the U.S. Army Reserve from 1970 to 1973, while continuing his medical training at the LSU Service Charity Hospital in New Orleans.

 Griffith was recruited on a "cold call" to Alabama and established the Huntsville Cancer Treatment Center.
 As a physician, he provided discounted care to patients who lacked insurance.
 Griffith also conducted several clinical trials in conjunction with the University of Alabama School of Medicine, and partnered with St. Jude Children's Research Hospital in Memphis, Tennessee.
 He retired from medicine in December 1992, though he still holds a license to practice in both Alabama and Texas.
 As of February 18, 2024 the Alabama board of Medical Examiners and the Medical Licensure Commission of Alabama hold no record for a licensed Parker Griffith.